 In the 20th century, the Giants began to pick apart the pieces of Claviceps purpurea, isolating its compounds like ergotoxine, ergotamine, lysergic and isolysergic acid.
 To put this in a little bit of perspective, one of the most hallucinogenic drugs, LSD stands for lysergic acid diethylamide, which is derived from the lysergic acid produced by C. purpurea.

 The End Of The Salem Witch Trials

 The wild accusations kept many of the townsfolk quiet as the Putnams and others continually brought people to court.
 The first to hang was Bridget Bishop followed by five others barely a week later.
-A group of ministers warned about using leaning on “spectral evidence” too much.
+A group of ministers warned about leaning on “spectral evidence” too much.
 Many believe there were political hands at play that also drove this event.
 For instance, if you were in jail, your property could be seized.
-John Corwin, the deputy to the general court, made quite the profit off the Witch Trials.
+John Corwin, the deputy to the general court, made quite a profit off the Witch Trials.
 They even killed someone by the name of Giles Corey by pressing him to death by stone over a 2-day duration.
 His very last words were “more weight”.
-But then the finger-pointing went too far, for the women accused the Governor’s wife, who quickly decided these people’s ‘fun’ must come to an end.
+But then the finger-pointing went too far, for the women accused the Governor’s wife, who quickly decided these people’s ‘fun’ must end.

 Increase and Cotton Mather were father and son ministers standing at opposite ends of this debate.
 Each whispering in the ear of powerful men.
 But ultimately Increases side won.
 But Cotton Mather would have another shot at being in the spotlight of an epidemic of pre-colonial mass hysteria over the unseen world some 30 years later.
 He would be involved in the Massachusetts smallpox outbreak of 1721.
 But that is the story of Onesimus, the slave who helped stop smallpox, and we will leave that for another time.